demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

     <img width="800" src="../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/instance_detailed_instructions_new.png" align="middle"></img>

 5. In the XSOAR Web Page that appears, click the **Start Authorization Process** button to initiate the authorization flow.
    You will receive your ID, token, and key.
-You need to enter this information, when you configure the integration instance in Cortex XSOAR.
+Go back to the instance configuration and copy: ID -> App/client ID, token -> Tenant ID, key -> Client Secret.
+   Click on "Test".
+The instance should be configured successfully.

 ## Self Deployed Application

 To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.

-The application must have the required permissions for the relevant APIs, which are documented in the integration documentation, for example see [Microsoft Defender Advanced Threat Protection required permissions](https://xsoar.pan.dev/docs/reference/integrations/microsoft-defender-advanced-threat-protection#required-permissions).
+The application must have the required permissions and roles for the relevant APIs, which are documented in the integration documentation, for example see [Microsoft Defender Advanced Threat Protection required permissions](https://xsoar.pan.dev/docs/reference/integrations/microsoft-defender-advanced-threat-protection#required-permissions).

 To add the registration, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)